There are few things I love more than spreadsheets and data. If this blog was any indication.

 Crappy data collection leads to crappy data analyses.
 As they say: garbage in, garbage out!

 How data gets into your system plays a role here.
 Your job is to develop a process that strikes the right balance of being easy to use, but still capable of capturing reliable information.
-(And if that sounds like an easy feat, then you’re not thinking about it carefully enough.
-Because I’m basically telling you to rewrite human behavior for the sake of data godliness).

 7. Water your system, too.

 This can be a question of resources, but most times, it’s a priorities issue.
 There are many nonprofits who choose not to prioritize their database systems, or the staff who maintain them.